-Line 16 - If you claimed a credit for tax paid to other states on your previously filed return or if you are filing Form IL-1040-X because you qualified for this credit but did not previously claim it, you must correct or complete Schedule CR and attach it.
+Line 16 - If you claimed a credit for tax paid to other states on your previously filed return or if you are filing Form IL-1040-X because you qualified for this credit but did not previously claim it, you must correct or complete Schedule CR and attach it to your Form IL-1040-X.

-Line 17 - If you claimed property tax and K-12 education expense credit from Schedule ICR on your previously filed return or if you are filing Form IL-1040-X because you qualified for this credit but did not previously claim it, you must correct or complete Schedule ICR and attach it to your Form IL-1040-X.
+Line 17 - If you claimed a property tax credit or a K-12 education expense credit from Schedule ICR on your previously filed return, or if you are filing Form IL-1040-X because you qualified for the credit but did not previously claim it, you must correct or complete Schedule ICR and attach it to your Form IL-1040-X.